AstroSnail/apexctl/README.md

 **There is no real method of adding support for them at this time.**
 **If you know how to figure out USB protocols or somebody who does, help would be GREATLY appreciated.**

+You might also be interested in OpenRGB.
+Its support for the Steelseries Apex is incomplete, but usable in a rudimentary fashion.

  - [Dependencies](#dependencies)
  - [Build](#build)
  - [Installation](#installation)